1/31/2019

 Operator

-And the next question comes from Doug Terrason from Evercore ISI.
+And our next question comes from Doug Terrison from Evercore ISI.
 Please go ahead.

 speaker

-Hi, everybody.
-Congratulations on your results.
+Hi, everybody, and congratulations on your results.
 Thanks, Doug.
 Thanks, Doug.
 I have a financial and a strategic question today.
-First, return on capital appears to be rising, even after normalizing for changes in oil and gas prices, especially in the U.S. business.
+First, return on capital appears to be rising even after normalizing for changes in oil and gas prices, especially in the U.S. business.
 And on this point, I wanted to see if you guys could provide some color on the drivers of this dynamic, meaning is it gains in capital efficiency, is it technology, is it cost, or is it something else driving these improvements?
 So just some color on this improvement in this area.
+Sure.

 speaker

-Well, Doug, this is Don.
-I would say, yes, all of the above if you look at the transformation that we've undergone in the last two to three years, certainly more capital efficient, more disciplined, a greater focus on returns.
+Oh, well, Doug, this is Don.
+I would say it's all of the above.
+If you look at the transformation that we've undergone the last two to three years, certainly more capital efficient, more disciplined, a greater focus on returns.
 That's the priority now, of course.
-And so you can go back to a lot of the portfolio changes that we've done to lower our cost of supply and our sustaining price.
-I think all of these things, reducing the debt and our operating costs, I think, were from like $10 billion to $6 billion, taking capital down from $17 billion, I believe, in 2014 down to the current level around six.
+And so, you know, you can go back to a lot of the portfolio changes that we've done to lower our cost of supply and our sustaining price.
+I think all of these things, you know, reducing the debt and our operating costs, I think we're from like $10 billion to $6 billion, taking capital down from $17 billion, I believe, in 2014 down to, you know, the current level around six.
 It's just efficiency on all fronts.

 speaker

-Okay.
-And then also, strategically, Ryan, you reiterated your pledge to your new order value proposition, which has obviously served shareholders in that COP has been the best stock in S&P Energy since you implemented the plan two years ago.
+Okay, and then also strategically, Ryan, you reiterated your pledge to your new order value proposition, which has obviously served shareholders in that.
+COP has been the best stock in S&P Energy since you implemented the plan two years ago.
 Simultaneously, companies with high success in this industry often mission drift, and that often results in strategic activity.
-So while most S&P acquisitions were done at about half of acquire or capital cost over the past couple of years and were therefore viewed pretty negatively in the market, evaluations have fallen further.
-And I wanted to see how you guys are thinking about strategic activity these days and if there are areas of interest, why and what are they?
+So while most E&P acquisitions were done at about half of acquirer capital cost over the past couple of years and were therefore deferred, viewed pretty negatively in the market, valuations have fallen further, and I wanted to see how you guys are thinking about strategic activity these days, and if there are areas of interest, why and what are they?

 speaker